M3hTi/Movie-Site-With-API-from-TMDB/README.md

 # MovieFlix 🎬

-A modern responsive web application for browsing movies and TV shows, built with vanilla JavaScript and the TMDB API.
-Features a clean interface, search functionality, and wishlist management.
+A dynamic movie and TV show browsing application built with vanilla JavaScript, featuring a wishlist system and responsive design.

 ## Live Demo 🌐
 [View Live Demo](#) <!-- Add your deployment URL -->